MrGlockenspiel/the-sound-of-CPU-usage/README.md

 ## ~~Bugs~~ Features:

  - If your CPU is too good, you may just get a lot of low notes in a row.
 The lesson?
 Get a worse computer, nerd.
+ - The script does not write to different MIDI tracks, even though it's supposed to, it just places them end to end on the same track.

 ## FAQ